UnlucksMcGee/minecraft_all_advancements_tracker/readme.md

 # This repository is now archived
+It is no longer supported/updated, but the tracker may still work.

 See CTM's amazing All Advancements tool for a better experience (and more supported versions): https://github.com/DarwinBaker/AATool